stadium-software/spinners/README.md

 # Spinners

 Spinners reduce the perceived waiting time for users.
-Use spinners to indicate to users that a page or element is busy processing.
+Use spinners to indicate to users that a page element is busy processing.

+Use the [Page Loader](https://github.com/stadium-software/page-loader) repo to customise the standard Stadium data loading indicator.

 ![](images/SpinnerOptions.gif)